-Suggested review problems: any of the HW, plus 7.34
+Suggested additional review problems: any of the HW, plus 7.34

 Chapter 8: Major results like Proposition 8.4 are important; results like Theorem 8.5 or Propositions 8.6 and 8.7 are useful, but rather than memorizing them you could aim to become familiar enough with the methods of this chapter so you could prove them if needed.
 One suggestion I can make is that you shouldn't be afraid of "vector methods" - i.e. doing calculations involving the vertices of a quadrangle or the vectors between them.
-[See the proofs we did in class involving parts (iv) and (vi) of Proposition 8.4, for example.
-Or prove Theorem 8.4.]
+[See the proofs we did in class involving parts and (vi) of Proposition 8.4, for example, or the proof of Theorem 8.5.]
 The parts of the chapter that we skimmed over in class (e.g. much of the material on circles) won't be emphasized on the exam.
 That doesn't mean circles won't appear, or that you can't use basic facts about circles (radius perpendicular to a tangent line, for example) but you wouldn't ever have to prove Theorem 8.18, for example.

-Suggested review problems: any of the HW, plus 8.21, 8.23, 8.25, 8.26, 8.29, 8.44
+Suggested additional review problems: any of the HW, plus 8.21, 8.24, 8.25, 8.26, 8.29

-Suggested review problems: any of the HW, plus 9.6, 9.11, 9.13, and 9.6 with mirror $(x + 1)^2 + y^2 = 4$ .
+Suggested additional review problems: any of the HW, plus 9.6, 9.11, 9.13, and 9.6 with mirror $(x+1)^2 + y^2 = 4$.

 Chapter 10: Do not spend time memorizing the axioms in this chapter.
-If I want you to say anything an axiom, I'll provide it for you on the exam.
+If I want you to say anything about an axiom, I'll provide it for you on the exam.
 The basic definitions and properties of lines and distances in the Poincaré Half Plane comprise the important material in this chapter.
-Because you won't get the relevant homework back before the exam, any questions from Chapter 10 should closely resemble things we did in class.
 You don't need to memorize the formulas 10.6 and 10.7 on page 171.
-If I want you to use those, I'll provide them.
+If I want you to use those, I'll provide them - or it will be a situation where you can figure out ω and ρ with other methods.
+You should be able to find the distance between two points on a Poincaré line.

-Suggested review problems: the posted homework
+Suggested additional review problems: 10.32.